 My neighbour, the hon.
 Member for South East Cornwall (Mrs Murray) spoke passionately about the need to microchip cats.
-Indeed, just before the last general election some of us, in this same room, debated the need to microchip cats.
+Indeed, just before the last general election some of us, in this same Chamber, debated the need to microchip cats.
 That was a compelling case then, and it remains a compelling case now.

 With the world in crisis, a jobs crisis looming and covid-19 taking up much of the Government’s bandwidth, how can we get animal welfare issues properly on the agenda?
 I say to the Minister that wrapping them together in a comprehensive animal welfare law is one way to do that, and I encourage her to include puppy smuggling as part of that.
 When we talk about puppy smuggling, we frequently talk about animals smuggled into the United Kingdom, but there is also the reverse trend.
 That is especially being used at the moment to satisfy the demand of people seeking to buy an animal during the lockdown.

 We have heard a number of times during the debate about how pets offer such important companionship—they are part of the family.
 We know there has been a real increase in the value of animals during the lockdown, particularly dachshunds, English bulldogs, French bulldogs, pugs and chow chows—prices have been shooting up.
-The price of a dachshunds has shot up by a whopping 80% since the start of the lockdown.
+The price of a dachshund has shot up by a whopping 80% since the start of the lockdown.
 That is a market that criminals will prey on, and I encourage the Minister to ensure that that is taken into account.

 Plymouth is no different from many of the places that have been mentioned so far in the debate, and there is enormous public concern that we should not find ourselves here again in six months’ time.
 When the Minister addresses hon.
 Members’ valid and well-put concerns, I encourage her to offer reassurance that all the hundreds of thousands of people who signed the petition, including 500 people in Plymouth, will not need to sign the same petition again to get another debate in order to put pressure on a Minister to enact what is a very clear and obvious instruction from the public—indeed, from the House—that we want to see pet theft taken more seriously.